Alibabade/Fast-photographic-style-transfer/README.md

 ## Training new models

 You can find instructions for training new models [here](doc/training.md).
+The training process takes around 2 hours on a single NVIDIA GTX 1080Ti card.

 The training example is described in **run_train.sh**.